 At EON Clinics, we are keen to help all our patients and those across Chicagoland preserve their dental health.
-Many of our patients ask us what the difference between plaque and tartar is (two common dental problems that are often confused or misunderstood).
+Many of our patients ask us, are plaque and tartar the same thing?
 A clear idea of what plaque and tartar are can help you prevent, and be ready to treat any signs of their presence.
 You will learn more about these common ailments that can truly impact your dental health.
 Get ready to fight plaque and tartar and preserve your beautiful smile!

 What is Plaque?